 |Wojtek Gardela||Aspect in present participle and verbal noun constructions in Older Scots and Northern Middle English|

 Members of the ELRG host academic conferences here at Edinburgh, and also co-organise conferences which are held elsewhere.
-Details of some of these conferences can be found here:

 - the New Reflections on Grammaticalisation 5 conference, held in Edinburgh in July 2012